Millenium Youngster Drum Set Review (Children's Drum Set)

 There are several reasons to choose an electronic drum kit, but the most popular is the low noise level.
 The Millenium Rookie is an electronic drum kit specifically designed for children and easily adjustable in height.

-This kit also features mesh heads, which provides even less noise pollution while still playing realistically.
+This kit also features mesh heads, which causes even less noise while still playing realistically.
+The Gear4Music Visiondrum is similar, but available to order in three different colors: black, blue, or orange.

 Conclusion